 frozen zucchini – Like frozen cauliflower, frozen zucchini works great as a low-sugar replacement for frozen banana.
 It also doesn’t add a ton of flavor!
 You can blanch or steam your zucchini before freezing if you want to make it easier to digest, but I don’t find this necessary.

-frozen fruit – other frozen fruit options like frozen berries or frozen mango work great as a substitute for frozen banana, but they usually have more flavor and can change the taste of your smoothie more than banana does.
+frozen fruit – other frozen fruit options like frozen berries or frozen peaches work great as a substitute for frozen banana, but they usually have more flavor and can change the taste of your smoothie more than banana does.
 Just keep that in mind if you’re planning to use them as a sub.

 How to Incorporate Protein Shakes into a Healthy Diet